Salmon with Savory Rhubarb Sauce

 Heat the oil in a medium saucepan over a medium-high heat.
 Add the shallot and cook until softened, 1 minute.
 Stir in the ginger and cook for 30 seconds more.
 Add the orange juice and wine and bring to a boil over a high heat.
 Cook on high until the liquid is reduced by ¾, about 4 minutes.
 Stir in the rhubarb, return to a boil, then reduce the heat to medium and simmer until the rhubarb loses its shape and the sauce is thickened, about 6 minutes.
 Stir in the honey, cayenne and 1/8 teaspoon of the salt.
 Remove from the heat and cover to keep warm until the salmon is ready.
 The sauce may be made to this point up to two day ahead and stored in an airtight container in the fridge.
 When ready to serve, gently warm over a low heat.

-While the sauce is simmering, spray a grill or grill pan with cooking spray and heat over a medium high heat.
+While the sauce is simmering, brush a grill or grill pan with oil and heat over a medium high heat.
 Season the salmon with the remaining 1/8 teaspoon salt and the pepper.
 Cook the salmon for 10 minutes total per inch thickness, flipping once.
 While the fish is cooking cut the basil leaves into ribbons.
 Right before serving, stir all but 2 tablespoons of the basil into the sauce.

 To serve, spoon about ¼ cup of the sauce onto each plate.
 Top each with a salmon fillet and garnish with the remaining basil.